Table of Contents

 Like humans, cats fart (although usually not as frequently).
-A couple of the leading causes of gas in felines are digestive upset or swallowing too much air.
+A couple of the leading causes of gas in felines are digestive upsets or swallowing too much air.

-If your cat’s feces looks runny or very soft, it’s likely a sign of diarrhea.
+If your cat’s faeces looks runny or very soft, it’s likely a sign of diarrhoea.
 You’ll also notice that it smells awful.
 It usually occurs when your cat eats something that upsets their stomach and often passes within a day or two.
 But, speak with your vet if it lasts longer, as it can sometimes indicate something more serious.

 Anal gland secretion

 Perianal fistulas are red, painful lesions in the tissues around the anus.
-DelGuidice reveals that these “can lead to a foul odor due to tissue infection.”
-This condition is as unpleasant as it sounds — but, fortunately, DelGuidice says they are uncommon in cats.
+DelGuidice reveals that these “can lead to a foul odour due to tissue infection.”
+This condition is as unpleasant as it sounds—but, fortunately, DelGuidice says they are uncommon in cats.

 Cat Ear Smells

-All ear infections can cause a foul odor, states DelGuidice.
-However, the odor and severity vary based on the type of bacteria or yeast present.
-Otitis externa, for example, causes inflammation, discharge, and foul odors in the ear canal.
+All ear infections can cause a foul odour, states DelGuidice.
+However, the odour and severity vary based on the type of bacteria or yeast present.
+Otitis externa, for example, causes inflammation, discharge, and foul odours in the ear canal.

-Want to keep ears clean and free from infection and smelly odors?
+Want to keep ears clean and free from infection and smelly odours?
 Cat-friendly ear-cleaning products are available to assist with the task.